A German Requiem (Brahms): Composition

 Notable orchestration devices include the first movement's lack of violins, the use of a piccolo, clarinets, one pair of horns, trumpets, a tuba, and timpani throughout the work, as well as the use of harps at the close of both the first and seventh movements, most striking in the latter because at that point they have not played since the middle of the second movement.

 A German Requiem is unified compositionally by a three-note motif of a leap of a major third, usually followed by a half-step in the same direction.
 The first exposed choral entry presents the motif in the soprano voice (F–A–B♭).
 This motif pervades every movement and much of the thematic material in the piece.

 Critical reception

-Most critics have commented on the high level of craftsmanship displayed in the work, and have appreciated its quasi-Classical structures (e.g. the third and sixth movements have fugues at their climax).
+Most critics have commented on the high level of craftsmanship displayed in the work, and have appreciated its quasi-Classical structures (e.g. the second, third, and sixth movements have fugues at their climax).
 But not all critics responded favourably to the work.
 George Bernard Shaw, an avowed Wagnerite, wrote that "it could only have come from the establishment of a first-class undertaker."
 Some commentators have also been puzzled by its lack of overt Christian content, though it seems clear that for Brahms this was a humanist rather than a Christian work.